equalitie/ouinet/README.md

 (`ed25519-*` files) and the certificates used to establish a TLS connection when contacting the injector via uTP protocol.
 Please keep an eye on these files as some of them will be needed to configure your Ouinet clients.

+## Running a Client

+Create a repo directory, e.g. `repos/client` and add the configuration file for the new client:

+    # repos/client/ouinet-client.conf

+    cache-type = bep5-http
+    cache-http-public-key = abcdefghijklmnopqrstuvwxyz01234567890abcdefghijklmno
+    injector-tls-cert-file = /path/to/your/repo/client/tls-cert.pem
+    injector-credentials = test_user_change_me:test_password_change_me

+The value of `cache-http-public-key` can be obtained from the injector file named `ed25519-public-key` or from the injector log entry that starts with `[INFO] Injector swarm: sha1('ed25519:abcdefghijklmnopqrstuvwxyz01234567890abcdefghijklmno/v6/injectors`.

+`injector-tls-cert-file` is the path to the `tls-cert.pem` copied from the injector and `injector-credentials` should be set to the same value defined as `credentials` in `ouinet-injector.conf`.

+When the config file is ready you can start the client as follows:

+    $ ./client --repo /path/to/your/repo

+For more details about configuration options please run `./client --help`.